mrWh1te/Botmation/src/botmation/actions/README.md

 import { BotActionsChainFactory } from 'botmation'
 import { BotAction } from 'botmation/interfaces'

-// ... import the Bot Action Factory methods from their respective files in the `botmation/actions` directory
+// ... import the Bot Action methods from their respective files in the `botmation/actions` directory

 export const loginExampleFlow = (username: string, password: string): BotAction => async(page: Page, options, ...injects) =>
   // This is how a single BotAction can run its own sequence of BotAction's prior to the next call of the original bot.actions() sequence